michaelblowry/python-course-notes/docs/source/setup_instructions.rst

 .. image:: images/spyder-pin-to-taskbar.png

-When you first open Spyder it should look somthing like image shown below.
+When you first open Spyder it should look something like the image shown below.
 The layout in Spyder is completely customizable, \
 which means you can close, open, and rearrange the windows how you please.
 I recommend keeping the default layout with \
 the three windows (calle panes) shown below.